wright-benjamin-1701/coding-agent/README.md

 🤖 > add error handling to the main function
 🤖 > find all TODO comments
 🤖 > run the tests
+🤖 > generate a React component for user login
+🤖 > scan for security vulnerabilities
+🤖 > refactor the database connection code
+🤖 > analyze the architecture dependencies
 ```

 ## Architecture